jjzazuet/aws-cheatsheets/DVA-C01-api-gateway.md

   - `$method`
   - `$integration`

+## Request proxying

+- Programmatically, choose an integration type by setting the `type` property on the Integration resource.
+  - Lambda proxy integration is `AWS_PROXY`.
+  - Lambda custom integration and all other AWS integrations, it is `AWS`.
+  - HTTP proxy integration - `HTTP_PROXY`.
+  - HTTP integration - `HTTP`.
+  - Mock integration - `MOCK`.

 ## Lambda authorizers

 Is an API Gateway feature that uses a Lambda function to control access to the API.